krsanu555/DataScienceNotebooks/README.md

 # Predicting Loan Status

-This project will help bankers to predict the loan status of customers of a bank on the basis of previous data of the customers who have taken loan already.
+This project will help bankers to predict the loan status of customers of a bank on the basis of previous data of the customers who have already taken loan from that bank.

 ### Project description
 The project includes following steps:-